menu title

 Under this pillar the MWAETC will provide training, technical assistance, and clinical consultation to help providers with:

-• Increasing capacity to deliver trauma informed care
+• Increasing capacity to deliver trauma-informed care

 • Increasing treatment integration, with an emphasis on substance use